vanshh4/Sorting-Algorithm-Visualizer/README.md

 JavaScript (ES6, canvas animation)

-🤝 Contributing
+# Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-📄 License
-MIT

-🙏 Acknowledgements
+# Acknowledgements :
 Inspired by classic sorting visualizer projects and interactive CS education tools.
 UI colors inspired by coolors.co.
 If you use this visualizer in your coursework or portfolio, a star ⭐️ on GitHub is appreciated!